Working Together to Build Safe Neighborhoods

 The safety and welfare of children is a communitywide priority in Canyons District where schools work hand-in-hand with cities, first responders, non-profit groups and citizens to safeguard neighborhoods and prepare for emergencies.
 From the contributions of our parent volunteers and PTA to the policing efforts of our School Resource Officers and the crossing guards hired by municipal partners to help students safely get to and from school—it takes all of us to put kids first.

-- School Resource Officers are sworn law enforcement personnel whose salaries are co-funded by the District.
+School Resource Officers are sworn law enforcement personnel whose salaries are co-funded by the District.
 They serve and protect our schools while also mitigating criminal behavior by building trusting relationships with students so they can feel comfortable reporting suspicious activity.
-They also sponsor anti-drug and –violence activities, such as the Drug Abuse Resistance Education (DARE) program.
+They also sponsor anti-drug and –violence activities, such as the Drug Abuse Resistance Education (DARE) program and NOVA.
+CSD partners with four law enforcement agencies who serve our district students and families; Draper Police Department, Sandy Police Department, Unified Police Department-Midvale and Cottonwood Heights.